Fibroids: very common, sometimes problematic

 Homeopathic care

-A single “constitutional” remedy is often prescribed that addresses as many of your symptoms as possible.
+Homeopathic medicines, which are federally recognized in the US, are prescribed that address as many of your symptoms as possible.
 Then your response to the remedy will be monitored over a few or several months.

-Depending on other specifics of your case (such as thyroid, parathyroid or liver issues), “cell salts” or other low-potency homeopathic remedies to support organs or systems[iv] might be added.
+Depending on other specifics of your case (such as thyroid, parathyroid or liver issues), “cell salts” may be prescribed to support specific organs.
+Additionally, special remedies called “sarcodes” might be prescribed to support the endocrine system as a whole[iv] .

 Adjunct care could include abdominal massage, a technique that can relieve the discomfort resulting from fibroids.
 It can be self-applied or sought from a licensed massage therapist[v].

-Finally, it can help to be re-examined by your licensed provider or have repeat imaging done during or after homeopathic care in order to confirm if indeed your body is “unmaking” the fibroids.
+Finally, it can help to be re-examined by your medical provider or have repeat imaging done during or after homeopathic care in order to confirm if indeed your body is “unmaking” the fibroids.

-To learn more about how I could help you with your fibroids, call me for a free 15-minute consultation or schedule one on the online scheduler.
+To learn more about how I could help you with your fibroids, call me for a free 15-minute consultation or schedule one through the online scheduler.

 [i] A big thank you to Karen Allen LHP, consummate teacher and healer, for some of the material in this article.